East Coast Highlights

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 You need to arrive at the starting hostel for the tour by 1pm on Day 1 for the Sydney walking tour and welcome meeting, so, we recommend arriving into Sydney the day before the trip begins.
 Please contact a travel adviser for more information about booking an extra night in the starting accommodation before the trip begins.
 You can fly back home on day 21 of the trip at any time from Cairns Airport.

 You’ll be staying 13 nights in shared backpacker hostels all on the East Coast of Australia including a resort, a beachfront hostel and awesome flashpacker-style accommodation.
-3 nights will be spent on an overnight bus, 2 nights sailing around the Whitsunday Islands and 2 nights camping on Fraser Island.
+3 nights will be spent on an overnight bus, 2 nights sailing around the Whitsunday Islands and 2 nights camping on K'gari.
 The majority of the journeys on the tour will be by coach.
 The coaches used are modern and comfortable, with USB sockets, wifi (connection dependant) and reclining seats.
 The overnight coaches also have even more legroom (more than most airlines!), as well as reclining seats, so you'll get a great night’s sleep.
 6 dinners, 4 lunches and 4 breakfasts are included on this trip.
 All additional meals, snacks and drinks will need to be purchased by you.